langflow-ai/langflow/docs/docs/Components/components-custom-components.md

 ![](./238089171.png)

-## Adding inputs and modifying the output method
+## Add inputs and modify output methods

 This code defines a custom component that accepts 5 inputs and outputs a Message.